List of Sesame Street recurring segments: Celebrating Me, Celebrating You, Celebrating Us!

+Elmo: The Musical

 Abby's Flying Fairy School

-These CGI segments feature fairy-in-training Abby Cadabby.
+These computer-animated segments feature fairy-in-training Abby Cadabby.
 Abby goes to Fairy School, learning from Mrs. Sparklenose.
 Her class features all new characters: classmates Blögg and Gonnigan, fairies, trolls, and a part-gerbil part-unicorn called Niblet.
-Episodes of the preschool series are eight to nine minutes long and debuted during Season 40.
-From Season 40-45, 26 shorts were made from November 10, 2009 to November 6, 2012.
+Episodes of the preschool series are eight to nine minutes long and debuted during season 40.
+From season 40-45, 26 shorts were made between seasons 40-43.

 Super Grover 2.0

 This title is an upgraded version of Super Grover, a superheroic Muppet who saves the world helping the others.
 One of the segments has a talking Chicken in the Great Wall of China.
-Eighteen episodes were aired over seasons 41-45, from September 27, 2010 to February 19, 2015.
+Eighteen episodes were aired over seasons 41-45, from 2010 to 2015.

 What's the Word on the Street?

 What's the Word on the Street? first appeared in 2007.
 Murray Monster hosts the segment which precedes the corporate sponsor spots before each episode.
 He speaks with people about what the word of the day means and instructs the audience to listen for its usage in the following episode.
-It was used through season 45.
-This segment consisted of eight seasons that aired from August 13, 2007 to June 8, 2015.
+It was used from season 38 through season 45 (2007–2015).